 When marketed as an industry “game-changer” and “fertilizer for the muscles”, you’re sure to get these kinds of questions — and far more — thanks to the wonderful social media site named YouTube and the plethora of shills looking for something new and profitable to sell.

-To make matters worse, in April 2013, we added to the noise, with one of our worst-ever reviews: CJ was coming off of an insane contest prep diet and gained 30 pounds, while Mike was playing more volleyball than lifting.
+To make matters worse, in April 2013, we added to the noise, with one of our worst reviews yet: one was coming off of an insane contest prep diet and gained 30 pounds, while the other was playing more volleyball than lifting.
 Review FAIL.

 Years later, the same questions still remain, and we’ve been on the fence the entire time, except we have a new tool in the shed: the PricePlow Blood Testing program.